BAVARIA carbide pneumatic carving point chisel shank 10.2 mm

 The pneumatic tools with carbide insert from BAVARIA are suitable for hard stone such as granite, but also for softer types of stone such as marble or hard limestone.

-General information on carbide chisels:
+General information on carbide bits:

 The rule of thumb for hard stone is: the harder the stone, the blunter the cutting angle of the chisel should be.
 With hard stone such as granite, the chisel is placed at almost a right angle and the stone is virtually pulverised.
 The chisel therefore has a very blunt cutting edge.
 For crystalline stone such as hard marble, a more pointed tool with a sharper cutting edge is required.
 The chisel is set flat so that the stone can chip off without damaging the underlying crystalline structure.

-Find out more about the special features, production and quality of BAVARIA carbide tools in an interview with Andreas Weber, owner of BAVARIA Steinmetzwerkzeuge.
+You can find out more about the special features, production and quality of BAVARIA carbide tools in an interview with Andreas Weber, owner of BAVARIA Steinmetzwerkzeuge.